A Fair Deal for Volunteers: Reviewing AMAP

 The AMAP rate is not a legal obligation.
 Community Transport operators can choose at which level to reimburse their volunteers depending on local circumstances, volunteer needs and financial considerations for organisations and passengers.

-Our call for an uplift to the AMAP rate is about giving organisations greater flexibility and freedom to do what is right for them, their volunteers and their passengers.
-A change to the outdated 2011 AMAP rate will enable operators to increase their reimbursement rate and/or passenger fares if and when they and/or their community can afford to do so.
+The new, higher AMAP rate gives organisations greater flexibility and freedom to do what is right for them, their volunteers and their passengers.
+It enables operators to increase their level of reimbursement and/or passenger fares if and when they and/or their community can afford to do so.

 Advice for volunteers